RadhapyariDevi/Binary-Mushroom-Classification/README.md

 ## How to used:
 **Training process** of the model is documented in a Jupyter Notebook, which is available in this repository. [click here](https://github.com/RadhapyariDevi/Binary-Mushroom-Classification/blob/main/mushroom%20_classification_model.ipynb)

-**Trained Model** used in the web app is documented in a pickle file. [click here](https://github.com/RadhapyariDevi/Binary-Mushroom-Classification/blob/main/xgboost_model.pkl)
+**Trained Model** used in the web app is saved as a pickle file from the jupyter notebook above, this pickle file is available in this repository.
+[Here](https://github.com/RadhapyariDevi/Binary-Mushroom-Classification/blob/main/xgboost_model.pkl)

 **Clone the Repository**